Article by Bob Estrin

 "Passage to the Light" by Bob Estrin

 Arizona State University Gammage will showcase the work of local photographer, Bob Estrin, from Dec.
 5 through Dec.
-31 on Arizona State University’s Tempe campus.
+31 on the Arizona State University’s Tempe campus.

 “Off the Beaten Path,” is a solo exhibition comprised of scenes of the Southwest and landscapes from Estrin’s recent trips to Montana, Wyoming, and Utah